Azure/Azure-Purview-Starter-Kit/README.md

 **Steps To Execute**

-1) Extract the attached (PurviewStarterKitV5 to a folder of your choice,
+1) Extract the attached [Purview Starter Kit V5](https://github.com/Azure/Azure-Purview-Starter-Kit/blob/main/PurviewStarterKitV5.zip) to a folder of your choice,

 2) Then open PowerShell as administrator by right clicking in the same folder, and navigate to the folder where PurviewStarterKitV5 was extracted.